 Everything You Need to Know to Work Remotely from the Philippines

-The Philippines is another country in Southeast Asia, after Thailand, that is about to release a digital nomad visa.
+The Philippines is another country in Southeast Asia, after Thailand, that has released a digital nomad visa.

 In this post, you’ll find everything you need to know about the Philippines digital nomad visa, including the requirements, necessary documents, and step-by-step application process.

-**As of July 2025, the Philippines’ Digital Nomad Visa has been officially authorized and was scheduled to launch in June–July 2025.
-Applications are now open or opening imminently.
-We will update the article with official application links and details as soon as they’re released.
+**As of mid-2025, the Philippines Digital Nomad Visa has been officially authorized via Executive Order No. 86 (signed April 24, 2025) and applications are now being processed through the official e-Visa portal.
+We will update the article with any new official details as they are released.

 Key Takeaways

-• The visa allows you to stay in the Philippines for up to 2 years.
+- The visa allows you to stay in the Philippines for up to 2 years (1 year initial, renewable for a second year).

-• With the Philippines Digital Nomad Visa, you can continue your remote work as long as it’s not for a Philippines-based company.
+- With the Philippines Digital Nomad Visa, you can continue your remote work as long as it is not for a Philippines-based company.

-• You also cannot work for a company in the Philippines.
+- You cannot work for a company based in the Philippines.

 What Is the Philippines Digital Nomad Visa?

-It basically works the same as digital nomad visas in other countries:
+It works the same as digital nomad visas in other countries:

-• The visa is initially valid for 1 year.
+- The visa is initially valid for 1 year.
 Then, you can renew it for another year, giving you a total stay of 2 years.
-After that, it’s expected that you should be able to apply for or renew a visa, assuming you fulfill all the requirements.
+After that, you should be able to reapply, assuming you still fulfill all the requirements.

-• You can work for an overseas company or run an online business, as long as it’s with international clients
+- You can work for an overseas company or run an online business, as long as it is with international clients.

 The Philippines Digital Nomad Visa Requirements